-The White House’s decision to seek a quick ruling on President Obama‘s landmark health care law will inject the controversial issue back into the nation’s political bloodstream at the height of the 2012 presidential campaign.
+The White House’s decision to seek a quick ruling on President Obama‘s landmark health care law

 On Wednesday, the administration acceded to what had become a legal inevitability and welcomed a swift and final review of the law by the Supreme Court.
 But the political impact of the court’s ruling next year may be just as significant.